Applicants from China

 Find a research supervisor

-Students are required to find a dissertation advisor before applying to UL.
-Most PhD programs will reject your application if you not have a professor who has agreed to supervise your work.
+Students are required to find a research supervisor before applying to Université Laval.
+Most doctoral programs will reject your application if you do not have a professor who has agreed to supervise your work.

-Once you’ve found a research supervisor, gather all your required documents and fill out the application form online.
+Once you have found a research supervisor, gather all your required documents* and fill out the application form.

 Deadlines

-Your application must be submitted by February 1st.
+Your application must be submitted by February 1.
 Applications received after this date may not be evaluated, depending on the selected doctoral program.
-If we are unable to process your application, we will inform you in due course.

-You can submit an application online to the CSC between March 10th and March 31st.
-Remember that you must be accepted to Université Laval to be eligible for a CSC scholarship.
+You can submit an online application to the CSC between March 10 and March 31.
+Remember: you must be accepted to Université Laval to be eligible for a CSC grant.